m-muecke/dt-finance/README.md

 # data.table finance patterns

-The goal of this document is to store common financial calculations using the `data.table` package using the latest `R >= 4.4` and `data.table >= 1.16` syntax.
+The goal of this document is to document common financial calculations using the `data.table` package using the latest `R >= 4.4` and `data.table >= 1.16` syntax.